nextflow-io/nextflow/docs/getstarted.rst

     Set ``export CAPSULE_LOG=none`` to make the dependency installation logs less verbose.

 .. tip::
-    If you don't have ``curl`` nor ``wget``, you can also download the Nextflow launcher script from the `project releases page <https://github.com/nextflow-io/nextflow/releases/latest>`_ on GitHub .
-Once downloaded continue the installation from the point 2 in the above guide.
+    If you don't have ``curl`` or ``wget``, you can also download the Nextflow launcher script from the `project releases page <https://github.com/nextflow-io/nextflow/releases/latest>`_ on GitHub, in lieu of step 1.

 .. tip::
-    To avoid downloading the dependencies, you can also use the ``nextflow-VERSION-all`` distribution available from Github for every Nextflow release.
+    To avoid downloading the dependencies, you can also use the ``nextflow-VERSION-all`` distribution available for every Nextflow release on Github.

     #.
 Go to the `Github releases page <https://github.com/nextflow-io/nextflow/releases>`__ and expand the `Assets` section for a specific release.
     #.
 Copy the URL of the ``nextflow-VERSION-all`` asset and enter the download command in your terminal, e.g. ``wget -qO- ASSET-URL``.